-We partnered up with Dirt Rider magazine to put together some tips that will help you prevent and diagnose potential problems with your 2-stroke engine.
-These are great to help keep you alert for anything that might ruin your day of riding!
+We put together some tips that will help you prevent and diagnose potential problems with your 2-stroke engine.
+Bookmark this maintenance guide to help keep your bike on the track or trail and off the bench!

 Two-stroke engines have a storied history of being finicky beasts.
 If you’ve been around two-strokes for any length of time, you’ve probably heard stories that start and end to this effect: “It was running amazing...then the next thing you know - it blew”.
 We find these stories interesting, and empathize with the unfortunate owners or riders who tell them.
 At the same time, however, it is often wondered if there were any signs that could have predicted the fateful date with destruction.